 Fun Ice Breaker Questions for Meetings

-Some ice breakers are fun and funny, and their goal is to help participants enjoy meeting with each other.
-On other occasions, you might want to tie the ice breaker into the topic of the meeting.
-However, that doesn't always have to be the case when you use fun and funny icebreakers to start out your meeting or team building session.
+Are you looking for laughter generating, funny ice breakers?
+Some ice breakers are fun and funny, and their goal is to help your participants enjoy meeting each other.
+Other times, you might want to tie the ice breaker into the topic of the meeting.
+However, you have a different purpose when you use fun and funny ice breakers to start out your meeting or team building session.